TanyaTewari26/Netflix-Subscription-Forecasting--ARIMA/README.md

 For the differencing parameter d, start with a value of 0 or 1, then incrementally increase it until the time series is stationary.
 However, the excessive differencing can lead to overfitting and reduced forecasting accuracy.

-### Fitting ARIMA models
-Once you’ve determined the optimal (p, d, q) parameters, fit your ARIMA model to the training set using statistical software or programming languages like Python or R. While fitting the model, pay close attention to its residuals, as they provide crucial information about the model’s performance.
-Ideally, the residuals should be white noise, indicating that the model has captured the underlying structure of the data.

 Now we find the value of p and q by plotting the ACF and PACF of differenced time series.

 ![png](./Plot5.png)